Chaste/ImmersedBoundaryWorkshop/README.md

 The `ImmersedBoundaryLinearMembraneForce` models forces between membrane nodes using linear springs i.e, the force applied is proportional to the deviation of the distance between nodes from a rest length.

 # Exercise 2 - Adding More Cells
+The starting code for this exercise is found in `TestImmersedBoundaryWorkshop_Exercise_2`.
+The starter code is a simulation containing a single cell.

 ### 2.1 Adding More Cells
+We can use the mesh generator to generate multiple cells.
+In the line of code

+    ImmersedBoundaryPalisadeMeshGenerator gen(1, 128, 0.1, 2.0, 0.0, false);

+the first parameter controls the number of cells.
+Try increasing this to generate more cells.

+**Tip** A sensible range for this exercise will be 4-10 cells

 ### 2.2 Introducing Laminas
+In addition to the cells we have seen so far, we can introduce laminas to the simulation.
+Laminas are surfaces with reduced dimensionality.
+For 3d elements, a lamina is a 2d surface.
+For the 2d elements we are working with, laminas are lines.

+Change the last parameter of the mesh generator constructor from `false` to `true`.
+This will generate a basal lamina spanning the palisade cells.
+Laminas can also interact with the fluid field, and can be made 'leaky' to allow some flow across their boundary.
+This can be used to model a permeable boundary.

 ### 2.3 Cell Variations

+As with the single cell in exercise 1.3, we can use the 3rd and 4th constructor parameters to modify the cell shapes.
+However, we can also introduce variation between cells by modifying the 5th parameter.
+Have a go at modifying the 5th parameter to the constructor.

 ### 2.4 Intercellular Interactions

+So far, we have encountered forces that act to maintain the shape of the cell membrane.
+We can also introduce forces that apply between cells.

+Using the code which sets up the `ImmersedBoundaryLinearMembraneForce` as a reference, add a new force with the `ImmersedBoundaryLinearInteractionForce` type and add it to the simulation.
+Instead of the `SetElementSpringConst` method, the interaction force has a `SetSpringConst` method which we should use.
+A sensible initial value is `1.0 * 1e6`.
+The rest length can also be modified using the `SetRestLength` method.

 ## Exercise 3 - Adding Fluid Sources